Compliance

 At a minimum, applicants should expect to provide:

-• A completed Form 8802
+- A completed Form 8802

-• Required signatures
+- Required signatures

-• Any applicable authorization forms or statements
+- Any applicable authorization forms or statements

 Missing any of these basic items can result in delays before the IRS begins processing the request.
+Understanding Form 6166 processing time can help set expectations if issues arise.

-When Are Supporting Documents Needed?
+When Are Supporting Documents Required?

-Supporting documents are more likely to be required when the applicant is not a simple individual filer.
+However, supporting documents are more likely to be required when the applicant is not a simple individual filer.
 Partnerships, trusts, disregarded entities, and other business structures may need to provide additional information so the IRS can verify eligibility and ownership relationships.

 These requirements can vary depending on the filing situation, which is one reason many taxpayers review eligibility for a U.S. tax residency certificate before submitting Form 8802.